awl4114awl/awl4114awl/README.md

 <h1><a href="https://www.linkedin.com/in/awl4114awl/">Jordan Calvert</a>'s </a>IT and Cybersecurity Project Portfolio🔐</h1>
-Results-driven Tech Support \ Help Desk Support Specialist with a proven track record in diagnosing and resolving diverse technical issues.
+Results-driven Technical Support / Help Desk Support Specialist with a proven track record in diagnosing and resolving diverse technical issues.
 Currently pursuing my Bachelor's degree in Cybersecurity.
 <br />

 <h2>Vulnerability Management Projects</h2>